mendersoftware/mender-docs/03.Devices/02.Partition-layout/docs.md

 For example, these types of flash devices expose themselves as block devices: **SD, mini-SD, micro-SD, MMC, eMMC, RS-MMC, SSD, USB, CompactFlash, MemoryStick, MemoryStick Micro**.

 * **Raw flash.** Raw flash devices do not have a memory controller that takes care of wear leveling nor error correction, so this *must be handled in software*.
 In Linux, raw flash devices are exposed as a **Memory Technology Device (MTD)** file.
 Care must be taken when selecting a file system that is MTD-aware, since it should handle the wear leveling and error correction.
 Popular file systems for MTD devices include UBIFS, JFFS2, and YAFFS.

-!
-Mender officially supports  *block devices* and there is *experimental* support for raw flash and UBI volumes and file systems.
-To enable UBI support, inherit the `mender-full-ubi` class in your `local.conf` and take a look at the various UBI related variables in `mender-install.bbclass`.
-Please keep in mind that this is an experimental feature so please provide feedback on the [mailing list](https://groups.google.com/a/lists.mender.io/forum?target=_blank#!forum/mender) if you have any questions or issues.
-Raw flash support will be officially supported once it has been thoroughly tested and it has proven high quality.
+Support for raw flash devices is **experimental**.
+Consult [raw flash](../raw-flash) section for details on setting up and configuration.

 ##File system types